WordPoints/dependencies/rfc/wsr-0.md

 ## Definitions

-- **Library**: A plugin, theme, WordPoints module, or other WordPress extension.
+- **Library**: A plugin, theme, WordPoints extension, or other WordPress extension.
 - **Dependency**: A library which another library integrates with.
 - **Dependent**: A library which specifies other libraries as dependencies.